MiddleSchool.Net: The wait is worth it!

 What Makes Principals "Highly Successful"?

 Read the results of a survey completed from Washington State principals.
-They were asked to determine the factors likely to prevent schools from raising student achievement.
+They were asked to determine the factors? likely to prevent schools from raising student achievement.
 The results identified the lack of visionary leadership.
-Find more about this study by Seattle Pacific University in this Education World article.
+Find more about this? study by Seattle Pacific University in this Education World article.